Porridge Radio

-Porridge Radio are a British indie rock band formed in Brighton in 2015.
+Porridge Radio were a British indie rock band formed in Brighton in 2015.
 They are fronted by vocalist, songwriter and guitarist Dana Margolin.
 The other members are keyboardist Georgie Stott and drummer Sam Yardley, bassist Dan Hutchins, and formerly bassist Maddie Ryall.

 The Guardian listed them among their top 40 new artists of 2018 and described their music as 'slacker indie'.

 History

 Porridge Radio was started by Dana Margolin, who prior to starting the band was attending open mics, and songwriting in her bedroom.
 She formed Porridge Radio as a way to express herself by using inspiration from the sea and her seaside home of Brighton.
 The band was formed with Maddie Ryall on bass, Georgie Stott on keyboard, and Sam Yardley on drums.

 The band performed a live session for Marc Riley's show on BBC Radio 6 Music in May 2019 and again in February 2020.

 They were signed to US independent label Secretly Canadian in December 2019.
 In January 2020, they announced their second album and their label debut, Every Bad, which was released on 13 March 2020 to critical acclaim.
 Later that year they released three singles; "Good For You" was co-released on 2 July 2020 with the artist Lala Lala, "7 Seconds" was released on 14 September 2020, and "The Last Time I Saw You (O Christmas)" was released on 8 December 2020.

 The band released Waterslide, Diving Board, Ladder to the Sky in 2022.

 Bassist Maddie Ryall left the band in March, 2023.
 In the following year the band announced a new tour, they released a new album Clouds In The Sky They Will Always Be There For Me and a single "Sick Of The Blues".

 On 15 January 2025 Porridge Radio announced that they would not record any more new songs and would disband after completing the planned North American and European tours.
 On 21 February that year, the band released their ostensibly last EP, The Machine Starts to Sing, with Under the Radar expressing sadness "to see that light go out, but at least we have this last moment of illumination."

 In April 2025, the band announced their final UK shows would be in December.
 In August 2025, a final London show was added to the December tour.

+On 16 September 2026, Dana Margolin released her first single as a solo artist, "Big Beautiful Sound".
+It was recorded with Porridge Radio members Sam Yardley and Dan Hutchins.
+The music video was directed by Mike Mills and Joe Nankin in Los Angeles.